Science funding in Canada – Statistics

 Project grants granted by the Canadian Institutes of Health Research are the core funding mechanism for biomedical research in Canada.
 Unfortunately, success rates in recent competition have been dwindling (Figure 1).
 The success rates for funding applications at CIHR has steadily declined since 2005, from a 31% success rate to a success rate below 15% in 2018 (less than one in six successful applications).
 Current success rate levels are too low to maintain a diverse and flourishing research environment, as many excellent research programs go unfunded due to lack of available funds.
 Success rates under 20% means that researchers spend countless hours writing grant applications, while their chance of being successful are too low to be sustainable.
 In addition, it should be noted that the current funding level is only achieved by making drastic cuts to the budgets of all project grants (often >25%), which further highlights the lack of sufficient funding for this competition.

-CIHR Grant application success rates 2000-2021
+CIHR Grant application success rates 2000-2025

-Data source available here (xls format)
+Data source available here (xls format download)

-CIHR budget 2000-2023
+CIHR budget 2000-2025

 Note:

 Year 2020-2021 included Statutory Authorities $203.6M time-limited funding for COVID-19 research (Pursuant to the Public Health Events of National Concern Payments Act).
-As this funding is a one-time addition to the CIHR budget not dedicated to the regular programs, it is indicated as extra data points (in yellow and orange in the graph)
+As this funding was a one-time addition to the CIHR budget not dedicated to the regular programs, it is indicated as extra data points (in yellow and orange in the graph)

 Comparison with the NIH budget